Table of Contents

 As mentioned just now, their appearance is pretty identical as well.

-More importantly though, they work in almost exactly the same manner.
+More importantly, they work in almost exactly the same manner.

 The mobile apps also manage to hew closely to the standard Keeper service layout.